 1943 – Dow Chemical and Corning Glass Works form a joint venture to explore and produce silicon materials, based off of the work of James Franklin Hyde.

-1970 – US Army officer Jeffrey MacDonald murders his pregnant wife and two small daughters.
+1970 – US army officer Jeffrey MacDonald murders his pregnant wife and two small daughters at Fort Bragg, NC.

 1972 – Sales of the Volkswagen Beetle model exceeds those of Ford Model T.

 1974 – Robert K. Preston, a disgruntled U.S. Army private, buzzes the White House with a stolen helicopter.

 1981 – Chrysler Corp reports largest corporate losses in US history.

 1995 – Federal judge allows lawsuit claiming US tobacco makers knew nicotine was addictive & manipulated its levels to keep customers hooked.

 1998 – Larry Wayne Harris & Bill Levitt arrested for possession of anthrax.